 25 Ways To Continue Working When You Lose Your Internet Connection

-If you've never lost your connection in the middle of an important project or task, you're either unusually blessed or prone to blocking out life's most painful moments.
+If you've never lost your in the middle of an important project or task, you're either unusually blessed or prone to blocking out life's most painful moments.
 For some people, not having an Internet connection is much like not being able to breathe.
 There's panic involved, along with a long sense of dread.

 Whether a storm took out the Internet in your office, or the coffee shop you ducked into has a Wi-Fi connection about as strong as a six-year-old AAA battery, the last thing you want is be up a creek without a provider.